Indigenous Art as a Healing Response to Centuries of Colonization

 It is inspiring to witness how Native American artists are expressing with ever-increasing freedom their inherent creativity.

 Indigenous art is inspiring for its imaginative artistry and themes.
-Yet even more significant is that much of the art addresses the mistreatment and colonization of Indigenous people in our country and beyond.
-Indeed, the work is often a response to the fraught heritage of Native Americans over the last several centuries.
+Even more significant is its mission to address the mistreatment and colonization of Indigenous people in our country and beyond.
+The artwork is often a response to the fraught heritage of Native Americans over the last several centuries.

 Stirs Up the Dust, 2011.
 Courtesy of Wendy Red Star.
 Autry Museum of the American West

-Maltreatment of Indigenous people in America hearkens back to its foundations, and to the 19th-century belief in Manifest Destiny.
-This declaration asserted that white settlers and their governments had the divine right to overtake the country, and the larger continent of North America.
-The creed was employed to defend the United States’ and Canada’s (and several other countries) forced removal of Native people from their homes and from the land that they had occupied for twenty thousand years.
+Maltreatment of Indigenous people in America hearkens back to our continent’s discovery by European explorers centuries ago, and later to the 19th-century belief in Manifest Destiny, asserting that white settlers and their governments had the divine right to overtake the North American continent.
+That creed was employed to defend the United States,’ Canada’s and several other countries forced removal of Native people from their homes and from the land they had occupied for 20,000 years.

-Artists and museums in the U.S. and Canada have been wrestling with the social fallout from these draconian measures for decades.
-While other marginalized groups assert their presence through activism and art, Indigenous people have a unique legacy as the first inhabitants of our country, possessing a powerful identity and a many-centuries-long cohesive cultural output.
-Their contemporary descendants draw on their achievements to produce important artwork while confronting the stereotyped 20th-century depictions of “Indians” as objects in film, television, and the visual arts.
+Artists and museums have been wrestling with the social fallout from these draconian measures for decades.
+While other marginalized groups assert their presence through activism and art, Indigenous people have a unique history as the first inhabitants of our country, possessing a powerful identity and a many-centuries-long cultural output.
+Their descendants today, drawing from that legacy, are creating inimitable artworks while confronting the stereotyped depictions of “Indians” as objects in film, television sand the visual arts.

 Wendy Red Star (Apsaalooke (Crow)).
 Alaxchiiaahush / Many War Achievements / Plenty Coups.
 2014.
 Baltimore Museum of Art